TheArturthur/CoppermindScraper/Cosmere/Steelheart.md

 ## Synopsis
 >“*Steelheart possesses the strength of ten men and can control the elements.
 It is said no bullet can harm him, no sword can split his skin, no explosion can burn him.
 Nobody fights back...nobody but the Reckoners.
 A shadowy group of ordinary humans, the Reckoners spend their lives studying Epics, finding their weaknesses, and then taking them out.
 For the death of his father, David wants in.
-For years, like the Reckoners, David’s been studying and planning, and has something they need.
+For years, like the Reckoners, David's been studying and planning, and has something they need.
 Not an object, but an experience.
-He’s seen Steelheart bleed.*”
+He's seen Steelheart bleed.*”
 \-Blurb from Goodreads[1]